 - Slide together aluminum end connectors and insert the toggle pin.

 - Align grommet eye from one section of the barrier to the grommet eye of the adjacent section.
 Using rope or heavy-duty zip ties, secure these sections together through aligned grommet eyes.
 Repeat for the entire skirt depth.

 Once these steps have been completed, the type 2 turbidity curtain can be safely towed to its required location.
-When you receive your silt barrier, the barrier should be furled or reefed up to the flotation so that the barrier is compact and easy to manage.
+When you receive your silt barrier, the barrier should be furled or reefed up to the floatation so that the barrier is compact and easy to manage.
 It is typically recommended that the ties used to keep these barriers together should not be cut or untied.
 Keeping this barrier in it original curled position can make the turbidity curtain easier to maintain, tow, and maneuver into its required position.

 Learn more about the Type 2 Silt Barrier.